thoughtbot/fishery/CONTRIBUTING.md

 Next, run `npm publish` to publish to NPM.
 Only thoughtbot employees with access to our NPM account can publish new versions.

-Finally, push up the tag that was created by the `npm version` command with `git push origin {tag name}` and then create a release in GitHub with a description of what changed.
+Finally, push up the tag that was created by the `npm version` command with `git push origin {tag name}` and push the commit to `master` and then create a release in GitHub with a description of what changed.
 Be sure to explicitly call out any breaking changes.